jeffreykegler/old_kollos/notes/misc/strand.md

 shown as the addition of a negative number.
 For example `4+(-1) = 3`.

-## Nucleobases, nucleosides and nucleotides
+## Nucleobases, nucleosugars and nucleotides

 In order to make the following algorithm appeal to the intuition more, we use an analogy to DNA transcription and winding.